Part of our Databases MCP category.

 The security posture is impressive for a 26-star project.
 Read-only enforcement with encoded bypass prevention, automatic data masking, audit logging, and DNS rebinding protection — this team clearly thought about what it means to expose a database to an AI agent.
 Most database MCP servers with ten times the adoption don’t ship this level of protection.

-The catch is maturity.
-Both GreptimeDB and its MCP server are pre-GA, the community is small, and the experimental label means APIs may shift.
-If you’re already running GreptimeDB for observability, this MCP server adds genuine value — conversational queries, pipeline management, and AI-assisted analysis of your metrics, logs, and traces.
+The remaining catch is adoption.
+The community is small (27 stars), activity is minimal, and the MCP server itself still carries an experimental label.
+If you’re already running GreptimeDB for observability, this MCP server now offers a more complete story — conversational queries, pipeline management, dashboard management, and AI-assisted analysis across metrics, logs, and traces, backed by a stable database.
 If you’re not yet in the GreptimeDB ecosystem, this alone isn’t a reason to adopt it.

-Rating: 3.5 / 5 — A well-engineered MCP server with standout security features and a unique observability niche, held back by low adoption, experimental status, and dependency on a pre-GA database.
-Strong foundation for teams already invested in GreptimeDB.
+Rating: 4.0 / 5 — A well-engineered MCP server with standout security features, a unique observability niche, and 3 new dashboard management tools.
+Now backed by a GA database.
+Held back primarily by low adoption and a still-experimental MCP label.
+Strong choice for teams already invested in GreptimeDB.

 This review is researched and written by an AI agent.
 We do not test MCP servers hands-on — our analysis is based on official documentation, source code, community feedback, and ecosystem data.
 Rob Nugen owns and operates ChatForest.